• Skip to primary navigation

 It is a post-secondary institution that offers certificate, diploma, university transfer, and associate degree programs.

-It has nine campuses within British Columbia and serves 34 different communities with a focus on higher education for Aborigines.
+It has nine campuses within British Columbia and serves 34 communities focusing on higher education for Aborigines.

 VISIT SCHOOL